scofield7419/scofield7419.github.io/_pages/home.md

-My research interests lie in the NLP, CV, and the intersection of both (i.e., Multimodal/Vision-Language Learning).
+My research interests lie in NLP, CV, and the intersection of both (i.e., Multimodal/Vision-Language Learning).
-My long-term goal is to achieve human-level AI centering around multimodal LLMs & generalists.
+My long-term goal is to achieve human-level AI centered around multimodal LLMs & generalists.
 While previously I worked a lot on the topic of [Structural Modeling of Language&Vision]({{ site.url }}{{ site.baseurl }}/sail), I pay the most recent focus on the unified multimodal generalist towards human-level capacity (Modality, Task, Knowledge) and cognition (Reasoning, Affection), with following key topics and representative works (detailed in [research statement]({{ site.url }}{{ site.baseurl }}/research)):
 {: .text-justify}